-- Packaged nuts from the grocery store are often rancid.
+- Packaged nuts from the grocery store may be rancid after sitting on the shelf too long.
 Nuts should be refrigerated or frozen to keep fresh.
 Next time you eat nuts, smell them first.
 You’ll probably be surprised at how well you can detect a rancid nut that has an off odor.

 - Artificial colors & flavorings I hate to think how it’s coloring my insides, and leaving chemicals behind.

 - Flavored chips or snacks I will eat kettle chips once in a while since they’re just potatoes & salt.
 I’ve read so many labels I can confidently say that anything with blazing, hot, spicy or ranch in the name has MSG as well as chemical preservatives.
 These things are not food, they are entertainment.

 - Synthetic Fragrance & Air fresheners This should be no surprise to you if you’ve been reading my articles.
 Plug-ins, spray air fresheners or stick up deodorizers are toxic and (asthma triggers)

 - Non-organic soybeans or soymilk.
 Soy is one of the most highly sprayed crops, genetically modified to withstand Round-Up Weed Killer, YUK!
 Is the $10 more an acre the farmers get with these pesticide crops worth our health and cost to the environment?